Traceability

 Navigation bar with list of integrations

-If you haven't fetched external projects or mapped them to Squish Test Center projects, the Traceability view displays a warning that leads to the Global Settings view for this integration.
+If you haven't fetched external projects or mapped them to Test Center projects, the Traceability view and the Matrix view display a warning that leads to the Global Settings view for this integration.

 Note: You have to be an administrator to set up integrations and mappings to foreign projects.
-All users can map individual items in the Traceability view.
+All users can map individual items in the Traceability and Matrix views.

 Missing project associations message